A First-Order Logic with Frames: Introduction

 A formula in first-order logic with recursive definitions (FO-RD) can be naturally associated with a \emph{\spp{}}--- the subset of the universe that determines its truth.
 By using a more careful syntax such as guarded quantification (which continue to have a classical interpretation), we can in fact write specifications in FO-RD that have very precise \spps{}.
 For example, we can write the property that $x$ points to a linked list using a formula $list(x)$ written purely in FO-RD so that its \spp{} is precisely the locations constituting the linked list.

 In this paper, we define an extension of FO-RD, called Frame Logic (FL) where we allow a new operator $\Fr(\alpha)$ which, for an FO-RD formula $\alpha$, evaluates to the \spp{} of $\alpha$.
 Logical formulas thus have access to \spps{} and can use it to \emph{separate} \spps{} and do frame reasoning.
 For instance, the logic can now express that two lists are disjoint by asserting that $\Fr(list(x)) \cap \Fr(list(y)) = \emptyset$.
 It can then reason that in such a program heap configuration, if the program manipulates only the locations in $\Fr(list(y))$, then $list(x)$ would continue to be true, using simple frame reasoning.
+We can also avoid blowup while doing this by defining macros, such as $\textit{Star}(\alpha, \beta) = \alpha \wedge \beta \wedge \Fr(\alpha) \cap \Fr(\beta)=\emptyset$.
+In addition, FL allows for us to omit this subformula expressing disjoint supports.
+We can simply write the formula $\lst(x) \land \lst(y)$ to represent lists that \emph{may or may not} be overlapping.
+Such formulas are very difficult to write in Separation Logic.